+PIV Control

-PIV Control Bit 7 0 - Enable PIV-II commands 1 - Disable PIV-II commands Bit 6 0 - Allow PutData to directly write to data object file if temporary buffer space is not available.
-1 - PutData returns error if insufficient temporary Bits 5:0 buffer is available.
-RFU - set to zero
+Bit 7 0 - Enable PIV-II commands

+1 - Disable PIV-II commands

+Bit 6 0 - Allow PutData to directly write to data object file if temporary buffer space is not available.
+1 - PutData returns error if insufficient temporary buffer is available.

+Bits 5:0 RFU - set to zero

-The 5 bytes of RFU space are reserved for use by EXF's.
+The 5 bytes of RFU space are reserved for use by EXFs.
 All bits and bytes labeled RFU are by default set to zero.